-m-StocSIPS is defined by N(N + 3)/2 parameters; in comparison, a vector autoregressive order p model (VAR(p)) needs $pN^2$ values (Box et al., 2008; Brockwell & Davis, 1991) and for long-memory processes, p is large.
-These "black box" type models suffer from opaque physical interpretations, and their large number of VAR parameters makes them unstable and subject to overfitting.
-The same is true for general vector autoregressive-moving average VARMA(p, q) models.
+m-StocSIPS is defined by N(N + 3)/2 parameters; in comparison, a vector autoregressive order m model (VAR(m)) needs mN^2 values (Box et al., 2008; Brockwell & Davis, 1991) and for long-memory processes, m is large.
+These "black box" type models suffer from opaque physical interpretations, and the large number of VAR parameters makes them unstable and subject to overfitting.
+The same is true for general vector autoregressive-moving average VARMA (m,q) models.

 Ultimately, the adequacy of a model must be checked.
-In this case, the diagnostics are 139 140 primarily based on the examination of the whiteness and time-independence of the residual vectors $\gamma_i(t)$ , which are obtained by inverting Eq.
-(2) with the estimated parameters.
-The 141 whiteness was verified in DRAL using the theory in Appendix 1 of (Del Rio Amador & Lovejoy, 142 2019).
-To verify the time-independence of the innovations (Eq.
-(3)), there exist many "goodness-143 of-fit" tests based on the residual cross-covariance matrices at several lags (Ali, 1989; Hosking, 144 1980; Li & McLeod, 1981; Poskitt & Tremayne, 1982).
-In our case, they are either impractical -145 the matrices have more than $1.1 \cdot 10^8$ elements - or impossible since there is only one realization 146 of our planet.
-Nevertheless, a visual inspection of the residual cross-correlation matrices for 147 different lags (shown in Fig. S2 in the supporting information) may be enough.
-Our results 148 indicate that m-StocSIPS is a good approximation, confirmed in Sect.
-3.3 using global 149 simulations that convincingly reproduce the space-time patterns (Fig. 2).
-Aside from minor 150 numerical approximations, StocSIPS predictions presented in DRAL are optimal m-StocSIPS 151 predictions in the minimum mean square error framework, explaining the high StocSIPS forecast 152 skill.
-153 m-StocSIPS uses an fGn model for most of the globe (where $H_i < 0$ ) and a (truncated) fBm model for the tropical ocean (where $H_i > 0$ ).
-The cross-correlation structure for the temperature anomalies is thus determined by three kinds of interaction: 1) fGn-fGn, 2) fGn-fBm and 3) fBm-fBm.
-The fGn-fGn cross-correlation can be obtained directly by using Eq.
-(6) in Eq.
-(4).
-The exact result is given in the supporting information (Eq.
-S22).
-Similar expressions can be
+In this case, the diagnostics are primarily based on the examination of the whiteness and time-independence of the residual vectors $\gamma_i(t)$, which are obtained by inverting Equation 2 with the estimated parameters.
+The whiteness was verified in DRAL using the theory in Appendix 1 of (Del Rio Amador & Lovejoy, 2019).
+To verify the time-independence of the innovations (Equation 3), there exist many "goodness-of-fit" tests based on the residual cross-covariance matrices at several lags (Ali, 1989; Hosking, 1980; Li & McLeod, 1981; Poskitt & Tremayne, 1982).
+In our case, they are either impractical-the matrices have more than $1.1 \cdot 10^8$ elements-or impossible since there is only one realization of our planet.
+Nevertheless, a visual inspection of the residual cross-correlation matrices for different lags (shown in Figure S2 in the supporting information) may be enough.
+Our results indicate that m-StocSIPS is a good approximation, confirmed in Section 3.3 using global simulations that convincing-ly reproduce the space-time patterns (Figure 2).
+Aside from minor numerical approximations, StocSIPS predictions presented in DRAL are optimal m-StocSIPS predictions in the minimum mean square error framework, explaining the high StocSIPS forecast skill.